suryadwivedi001/online_groceries_node/README.md

 Real-Time Updates: Stay informed with real-time order status and updates.
 Secure Payment: Make hassle-free and secure payments.
 Order Tracking: Track your orders for better convenience.
-🔥 Follow this step-by-step tutorial to learn how to develop the backend of the Online railway Shop App.
+🔥 Follow this step-by-step tutorial to learn how to develop the backend of the Online groceries Shop App.
 Whether you're a beginner or an experienced developer, this tutorial will guide you through building a powerful and scalable REST API with Node.js, Express.js, MySQL, and Socket.io.

 👍 Don't forget to like the video, subscribe to the channel, and hit the notification bell to stay updated on more exciting tutorials.